ComradOrg/Comrad/docs/www/README-static.md

 ## Create encryption keys

 ```
 @Keymaker:       Excellent.
-But to communicate with komrades
+But to communicate with comrads
                  securely, you must first cut your public &
                  private encryption keys.